 There are also commercial tools available such as Sauce Labs and Browser Stack that do this kind of thing for you, without you having to worry about the setup, if you wish to invest some money in your testing.

 We will look at how to use such tools later on in the module.

-Before we move on, we'll finish this article off by talking a bit about user testing — this can be a good option if have a willing user group to test your new functionality on.
-Bear in mind that this can be as low if or as sophisticaed as you like — your user group could be a group of friends, a group of colleagues, or a group of unpaid or paid volunteers, depending on if you have any money to spend on testing.
+Before we move on, we'll finish this article off by talking a bit about user testing — this can be a good option if you have a willing user group to test your new functionality on.
+Bear in mind that this can be as low-fi or as sophisticated as you like — your user group could be a group of friends, a group of colleagues, or a group of unpaid or paid volunteers, depending on whether you have any money to spend on testing.

 - Click the question mark button using the mouse on your desktop computer a few times.
 Refresh the browser window.

 - Select and activate the question mark button using the keyboard on your desktop computer a few times.

 - Tap the question mark button a few times on your touch screen device.

 - Toggling the button should make the information box appear/disappear.
 Does it do this, in each of the above three cases?